-Soil samples (none collected for this report) are collected by compositing four one-square foot areas, each excavated to a depth of one inch.
+Soil samples are collected by compositing four one-square foot areas, each excavated to a depth of one inch.
 The composited samples are split, and then dried prior to radiochemical analysis.
 Samples are analyzed for radionuclides that are most likely present in the area sampled, which at Hanford typically include gamma emitting radionuclides, Sr-90, isotopic uranium, and isotopic plutonium.
-Note that no soil samples were collected for this year's oversight program.

 Sediment samples represent surface sediments and are collected with either a clam-shell style sediment dredge or, in the case of shoreline sediments, a plastic spoon.
-The Energy contractor collects the sediment samples and then splits the sample with Health.
-The samples are first dried, then analyzed for gamma emitting radionuclides, strontium-90, isotopic uranium, and isotopic plutonium.
+The samples are split, and then dried prior to radiochemical analysis.
+Samples are analyzed for gamma emitting radionuclides, strontium-90, isotopic uranium, and isotopic plutonium.

 Radiochemical analysis methods for soil and sediment are identical.
 Soil and sediment concentrations are reported in units of pCi/g dry weight.